pixelgrb/esphome-emporia-vue-utility/docs/protocol.md

 #### Install code response payload
 The install code bytes are not swapped like the mac address payload.

+#### Meter join response payload
+This always returns a 0x01 value even if the Vue is not in range of the meter.

 #### Meter reading response payload
-The meter response payload has it's own page [protocol-meter-reading.md](protocol-meter-reading.md)
+The meter response payload has its own page [protocol-meter-reading.md](protocol-meter-reading.md)